 It is easy to enter text into a slide at the placement mark on the slide.
 The placement mark is a text frame, so we will also call it a frame here.

 To enter text with PowerPoint, click on the text Click to add title or Click to add text according to which kind of text you would like to enter.

 When you enter text into a slide, it will be wrapped automatically.
 You can start a new line or paragraph by pressing Enter.

 Use common fonts like Calibri, Arial, Times New Roman, Courier New, etc for your presentation.
 When presenting a slide show with a computer, it is best to use sans-serif fonts.
-The recommendation for posters, tables, etc is sans-serif fonts or grotesques (read more about fonts), such as Calibri, Arial, Helvetica and Futura.
+The recommendation for posters, tables, etc is sans-serif fonts or grotesques, such as Calibri, Arial, Helvetica and Futura (For more information about fonts, see chapter P.1 Common types of data presentation – Text).
 Fonts with serifs, or antiquas (such as Times, Times New Roman and Century Schoolbook) are easier to read in a smaller font size, so they are more often used in longer, hard-copy documents.

 Indentation levels for lists